 Members of the military are often at highest risk during major transitions: when they first join, when they first return from deployment and when they leave the military.
 Rice said that may have to do with their connections to their support network.

 Others have speculated that war deployments drive the numbers.

-Historically, the suicide rate in the U.S. Army was below that of people in the general population who were the same gender and age.
+Historically, the suicide rate in the U.S. Army was below that of the general population who were of the same gender and age.
 But that rate increased 80 percent from 2004 to 2008, and in 2008, the suicide rate in the Army surpassed the civilian average for the first time in history.
-Last year, there were 601 suicides of service members on active duty, with the National Guard or in the reserves, according to Department of Defense data.
+Last year, there were 601 suicides of service members, including those on active duty, with the National Guard or in the reserves, according to Department of Defense data.

 “There’s a whole system of formal and informal support systems” in the military, Rice said.

 A study of homeless teens in New York using CDC data found that those teens were more likely to struggle with depression and to think about suicide.
 They were also three times more likely to attempt suicide compared to their peers who were not homeless.
 CAIS researchers may focus on the caseworkers as the influential peer group.

 Rice said his team will have to reverse-engineer the social networks of the homeless and the military to see what would work the best and where to “insert the assessment tools” to give them the help that they need.